wpdrift/Screening-Questions-For-WP-Job-Manager/README.md

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t even need to leave your web browser.
 To do an automatic install, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.

-In the search field type “WP Job Manager - Screening Questions” and click Search Plugins.
+In the search field type “Screening Questions For WP Job Manager” and click Search Plugins.
 Once you’ve found the plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by clicking Install Now.

 ### Manual installation ###